garvinhicking/demo-typo3-documentation-browsersync/README.md

 More details are found in the README of the project itself.

+**TODO**: Move this documentation to the actual repository:

 ## Using `typo3-documentation-browsersync`

 You can use this demo repository to see how to easily use https://github.com/garvinhicking/typo3-documentation-browsersync in any of your own projects.

 You NEED to use Docker for this to work.
+Podman works well to, replace all `docker` commands with `podman` in that case.

 Natively, you would require a lot of additional dependencies (PHP, composer, NodeJS, nvm) and the underlying `TYPO3-Documentation/render-guides`